The National Institute of Building Sciences

 promote, collect and disseminate findings and best practices in off-site

-construction; and
+construction; and - Utilize the

 partnerships identified above to achieve standards for off-site construction